Lucia-Y/cse15l-lab-reports/lab-report-1-week-2.md

 <img width="511" alt="image7" src="https://user-images.githubusercontent.com/103156151/162646706-18993d5f-ba5a-4853-bf4f-34335d9c66cb.png">

 Firstly, we need to find our course-specific accounts for CSE 15L course in the website [CSE 15L account](https://sdacs.ucsd.edu/~icc/index.php).
 Secondly, we should connect to the remote computer using VSCode’s remote option.
 Then in the Visual Studio Code, we need to open a new terminal, and type ```ssh cs15lsp22zz@ieng6.ucsd.edu``` to the terminal, but remember to replace ```zz``` by letters in our course-specific accounts.
-Since it is our first time connect to the server, there will be a message "Are you sure you want to continue connecting (yes/no/[fingerprint])?", and we need to answer "yes" to make sure we give the permission to connect.
+Since it is our first time connect to the server, there will be a message ```Are you sure you want to continue connecting (yes/no/[fingerprint])?```, and we need to answer ```yes``` to make sure we give the permission to connect.
 Finally, we enter our passwords for our accounts, and we will connect it successfully.

 ## Trying Some Commands